Want to learn more about Plant Symptoms - Silvery Parts (Thrips)

 These insects are typically brown or yellowish in color (although this can vary), and are a long oval shape - a little bit like a tiny grain of rice!

-Note that it's unusual for Thrips to cause leaf drop, so if your plant is losing its leaves, this is likely due to another cause.
+Note that it's unusual for thrips to cause leaf drop, so if your plant is losing its leaves, this is likely due to secondary factors.